cypriss/mutations/README.md

 outcome.errors.message # => {password_confirmation: "Your passwords don't match"}
 ```

-If you want to tie the validation messages into your I18n system, you'll need to write a custom error message generator.
-TODO: See docs.
+If you want to tie the validation messages into your I18n system, you'll need to [write a custom error message generator](https://github.com/cypriss/mutations/wiki/Custom-Error-Messages).

 ## FAQs